emisoft-designs/Data-Science-Colab-Projects/README.md

 # Data-Science-Practice-Projects
-This repository contains all data science related practice projects
+This repository contains all data science related projects done with google colab